Smog-Olufolahan/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script that changes the working directory to the user's home directory: cd
 * A script that display current directory contents in a long format: ls -l
 * A script that display directory contents, including hidden files (starting with .): ls -l -a
+* A script to display current directory contents, long format, with user and group IDs displayed numerically and hidden files: ls -lna